 In terms of long-term potential, Harvey is the best NBA prospect at Notre Dame.
-He’s got good size for a and can score in a wide variety of ways.
+He’s got good size for a wing and can score in a wide variety of ways.
 You’ll see at 1:45 of this clip against DePaul where Harvey shows good footwork and hits a stepback with a hand in his face.
 Now it has been a bit of a struggle as of the last month or so, but the Irish will need Harvey to provide some shot creation in ACC against stiffer defenses.
 With all of the graduations coming up, the DeMatha grad is going to have a chance to make a name for himself next year as one of the top scoring options.
 I wouldn’t be shocked to see his current average of 5.5 points triple next year with the number of touches and his natural scoring ability.
 NBA teams already have a need for big wings that can score it, and Harvey should have rounded out his game by junior year.

 Sam Hauser (Sophomore G/F, Marquette)